Wappsto/javascript-wappsto-wapp/README.md

 let allReadOnlyDevices = await Wappsto.Device.findAllByProduct('Product name', true);
 ```

-To request access to a value with a spefict name, use `findByName`.
+To request access to a value with a specific name, use `findByName`.

 ```javascript
 let oneValue = await Wappsto.Value.findByName('Value name');